diamadiskon/dk_fast_react_propel/README.md

 ## Introduction

 This project is a health monitoring application that allows users to input and visualize their health data.
-The data is stored in a DynamoDB database and can be accessed securely.
+The data is stored in a CosmosDB database and can be accessed securely.
 The application uses FastAPI for the backend and React for the frontend, providing a user-friendly interface for health data management.

 ![App Screenshot](app_screenshot.png)